amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ng github-pages:deploy
 ```

-If you just want to build your app for production you can do:
+If you want to build your app for production you can do:

 ```bash
 ng build --prod